ProfessionalCSharp/ProfessionalCSharp2021/4_Apps/Patterns/Readme.md

 # Readme - Code Samples for Chapter 30, Patterns with XAML Apps

+**Patterns with XAML Apps** gives you the information you need to use the MVVM pattern and how you can share as much code as possible between different XAML-based technologies such as WinUI, WPF, and .NET MAUI.

 The sample code for this chapter contains these project:

 * BooksApp